-The life of a person is protected by law.
+The life of the person is protected by law.

 - 1. Freedom of expression is guaranteed. - 2.
-The freedom of the press, radio and television are guaranteed. - 3.
-Prior censorship of a means of communication is prohibited. - 4.
-The law may require the granting of authorization for the operation of radio or television stations.
+Freedom of the press, radio and television is guaranteed. - 3.
+Prior censorship of means of communication is prohibited. - 4.
+The law may require authorization to be granted for the operation of radio or television stations.

 - 1. The right to information is guaranteed. - 2.
-Everyone has the right, in compliance with law, to get information about the activity of state organs, as well as of persons who exercise state functions. - 3.
-Everybody is given the possibility to follow the meetings of elected collective bodies.
+Everyone has the right, in compliance with law, to obtain information about the activity of state organs, and of persons who exercise state functions. - 3.
+Everyone is given the possibility to attend meetings of elected collective organs.

 - 1. Freedom of conscience and of religion is guaranteed. - 2.
 Everyone is free to choose or to change his religion or beliefs, as well as to express them individually or collectively, in public or private life, through cult, education, practices or the performance of rituals. - 3.
-No one may be compelled or prohibited to take part in a religious community or in religious practices or to make his beliefs or faith public.
+No one may be compelled or prohibited to take part in a religious community or its practices or to make his beliefs or faith public.